harmonicalchemy/modular-emacs/README.md

 > **_"Always do what is right.
 It will gratify half of mankind and astound the other."_** - Mark Twain

 I am committed to making this **process/journey** as painless as possible for you as I have found many other Emacs setups to be way to complicated to make it easy for adoption into my workflow, and you are probably experiencing the same!
 On the other end of the spectrum...
-Installing simple Emacs alone is not enough to get you started (IMHO)...
+Installing basic Emacs alone is not enough to get you started _(IMHO)_...

 If you end up liking **Harmonic Alchemy Modular Emacs**, please drop me a note to let me know!
-Please do ask questions, etc.  Thanks!
-I have been using Emacs for over 25 years but I never shared any of that Emacs knowledge with anyone before now... :heart_decoration:
+Please do ask questions, open issues, etc.  Thanks!
+I have been using Emacs since around 1986/87 _(OMG that long! off-and-on with gaps in between ;-)_ but I never shared any of that Emacs knowledge with anyone before now... :heart_decoration:

 Therefore: **Here is Modular Emacs!** I hope my long years of **devOps** experience will turn out a nice jewel for new comers to try out and succeed with!  **Good Luck and God Speed!**